rOpenGov/guidelines-docs/psData-guidelines/README.md

 - `date` (time format)

-For a country-year dataset, the `psData` object might have an attribute that reads like
+For a country-year data set, the `psData` object might have an attribute that reads like

 	panel = "cid",
 	format = "iso3c",